 UBIT and UDFI rates are the same based on the income generated subject to a maximum of 37%.
 UBIT and UDFI is not triggered until $1,000.00 of income is generated annually.

-As a self-directed custodian, Preferred Trust Company does not endorse, offer, or sell any investments.
-Preferred Trust Company does not provide any tax or legal advice.
-Resources are provided for general information.
-We strongly recommend that the investor seek professional advice from the appropriate legal, accounting, and / or tax professionals prior to making any investment decisions.
-Selection of the investments and the performance of those investments are the sole responsibility of the investor and not Preferred Trust Company.
+Preferred Trust does not provide tax or legal advice.
+We strongly recommend you seek professional advice from a legal, accounting, and/or tax professional prior to making any investment decision.
+Selection of the investments listed on our website and the performance of those investments are the sole responsibility of the investor and not Preferred Trust.